 Notice that the ignorability assumption can never be contradicted by the observed data.
-However, Schafer (2001) provides evidence that even the erroneous assumption of MAR might have only minor impact on estimates and standard errors using a proper multiple imputation strategy.
-Only when NMAR is a serious concern, it is obviously necessary to jointly model the data and the missingness, although such models are based on other untestable assumptions.
-Therefore, a multiple imputation procedure seems to be the best alternative at hand in our situation to account for missingness, to exploit all valuable information, and to get statistically valid subsequent analyses based on standard complete data inference.
+However, Schafer (2001) provides evidence that even the erroneous assumption of MAR might have only minor impact on estimates and standard errors when using a proper multiple imputation strategy.
+Only when NMAR is a serious concern, is it obviously necessary to jointly model the data and the missingness, although such models are based on other untestable assumptions.
+Therefore, a multiple imputation procedure seems to be the best available alternative in our situation to account for missingness, to exploit all valuable information, and to obtain statistically valid subsequent analyses based on standard complete data inference.